ElinaBoman/rootme/README.md

 </details>

 ### Sprints - Milestones
-The issues were then categorized into sprints.
+The issues were categorized into sprints.
 I tried to create a chronological order for how all my issues would be handled in a certain timeframe.
 This was to make sure that I would be able to finish the project on time with all the Must Have finished.
 Even though I had my sprints, I was not always able to follow it for various reasons.
 Sometimes debugging would take a lot of time and to be able to let go of the problem and move on was one of the hardest challenges, but also a valuable lesson.
 Creating these sprints made me realize early in the project that I had to work on time management to make sure I would at least have an MVP in the end of the project.

 **Sprint**|**Sprint**|**Start**|**Finished**
 :-----:|:-----:|:-----:|:-----: